kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 6.md

 **4. Increasing the size of Ubuntu screen** - This issue personally took a lot of time to get sorted.
 If like me anyone is facing any issues with this I recommend to watch this [video](https://youtu.be/w4E1iqsn_wA?si=P60lWiJbKu9-9FY8).

 For those who read my articles, I found [this video](https://www.youtube.com/watch?v=x5MhydijWmc&pp=ygUbc2V0dGluZyB1cCB0aGUgdm0gb2YgdWJ1bnR1) to be quite useful for installing Ubuntu on a virtual machine, you can surely refer for the same.

+# Exploring the Pippy Repository
+This was quite challenging because I was not familiar with the Pippy's codebase.
+I had asked mentors for a personal meet if I was unable to sort out things well.
+The repository was quite big having many